-The drive controller switches to Switch on disabled (1) automatically after successfully completing the self-test.
+The drive controller switches to the Switch on disabled state automatically after initialization and successfully completing the self-test (typically approx. 30 s).

-6.6.2.2 Switch on disabled
+6.6.2.3 Switch on disabled

 - Initialization has been completed - Self-test was successfully completed - The power unit as well as drive and activation functions are locked - Brakes are or remain engaged in the event of an inactive release override